sderose/zsh_argparse/docs/zerg_parse.md

-* Zerg functions are not "owned" by a class or object, so they are distinguished by a relevant names prefix, such as "zerg_" for argument parser functions, `aa_` for functions that help with associative arrays, `sv_` for general shell variable helpers, etc. They can be used apart from zerg.
+* Zerg functions are not "owned" by a class or object, so they are distinguished by a relevant names prefix, such as "zerg_" for argument parser functions, `aa_` for functions that help with associative arrays, `zsh_` for general shell variable helpers, etc. They can be used apart from zerg.
 For example, you can use `aa_keys name` on any zsh associative array, much like `${(k)name}` (and you don't need `(P)` when the name is itself in a variable).